Getting to the Root Causes of Anger

 To be clear, there is nothing inherently wrong about anger.
 It’s a key part of our human makeup.
 Anger becomes problematic only when it flares out of control, or is squelched and then erupts in passive-aggressive form (hostility masked as kindness, humor, etc.) or as a volcanic explosion.

 I encourage clients to examine their anger and ask themselves: Where is it coming from?
 What form does it take?
 What lies beneath it?
-Exploration is the key to understanding and controlling anger, with transformation the end goal, as we attempt to move from our inability to manage anger to becoming more emotionally stable and balanced individuals.
+Exploration is the key to understanding and controlling anger, with transformation the end goal, as we attempt to move from our inability to manage anger to become more emotionally stable and balanced individuals.